Georgi Ivanov (footballer, born 1976)

-Career
+Playing career

 Lokomotiv Plovdiv

-Georgi Ivanov started his career in his home town Plovdiv playing for local club Lokomotiv Plovdiv.
-His talent soon became apparent, and he received several call ups for the Bulgarian national football team.
-For four seasons in Lokomotiv Plovdiv, Georgi earned 60 appearances playing in the Bulgarian top division, scoring 15 goals.
+Georgi Ivanov was born in Plovdiv and is of Romani descent.
+He started his career in his hometown Plovdiv playing for local club Lokomotiv Plovdiv.
+His talent soon became apparent, and he received several call-ups for the Bulgaria national team.
+For four seasons in Lokomotiv Plovdiv, Ivanov earned 60 appearances playing in the Bulgarian top division, scoring 15 goals.

-PFC Levski Sofia first period
+Levski Sofia first period

 "Gonzo", as he was known among the fans, signed for Levski Sofia in the summer of 1997.
 He is believed to have previously been twice on the radar of archrival CSKA Sofia, but then manager Georgi Vasilev deciding on both occasions against securing his services.
-On 24 October 1997, Gonzo played in his first Eternal Derby and scored the winning goal in the 84th minute after a Vladimir Ivanov assist to help the "bluemen" to a 1:0 victory.
-In total, Georgi Ivanov has participated in 22 editions of the rivalry, scoring a record-breaking 15 goals (the last time he found the net against the "redmen" was in an A PFG match held in November 2008 that finished 1:1).
-Levski Sofia have only lost two derby matches against the "reds" with Gonzo on the pitch.
+On 24 October 1997, he played in his first Eternal Derby and scored the winning goal in the 84th minute after a Vladimir Ivanov assist to help the "bluemen" to a 1–0 victory.
+In total, Ivanov has participated in 22 editions of the rivalry, scoring a record-breaking 15 goals (the last time he found the net against the "redmen" was in an A PFG match held on 1 November 2008 that finished 1:1).
+Levski Sofia have only lost two derby matches against the "redmen" with Ivanov on the pitch.

-Stade Rennais
+Rennes

-Ivanov joined French Ligue 1 side Stade Rennais FC for a club record transfer fee of €4,100,000 in the summer of 2002.
+Ivanov joined French Ligue 1 side Rennes for a club record transfer fee of €4,100,000 in the summer of 2002.
 After featuring regularly under the management of Philippe Bergeroo, he saw his opportunities reduced following the former's sacking in October 2002 and the appointment of Vahid Halilhodžić.
 After less than a full year abroad Ivanov rejoined Levski on loan.

-PFC Levski Sofia second period
+Levski Sofia second period

-During 2003–04 season, Gonzo played for Levski Sofia again out on loan.
+During the 2003–04 season, Ivanov played for Levski Sofia again out on loan.
 He made 21 league appearances and scored nine goals.

 Turkish period

-Between 2004 and 2006, Georgi Ivanov played in Turkey for Samsunspor and Gaziantepspor.
+Between 2004 and 2006, Ivanov played in Turkey for Samsunspor and Gaziantepspor.

-PFC Levski Sofia third period
+Levski Sofia third period

 Ivanov once again rejoined Levski Sofia on a free transfer from Gaziantepspor in 2006 and won the Bulgarian title for the fourth time in his career.

 NK Rijeka

-In January 2007, Georgi Ivanov was transferred to Croatian club NK Rijeka.
-In Croatia, Gonzo was used as a striker and as a defensive midfielder.
+In January 2007, Ivanov was transferred to Croatian club NK Rijeka.
+In Croatia, Ivanov was used as a striker and as a defensive midfielder.

-PFC Levski Sofia 4th period
+Levski Sofia fourth period

-On 22 June 2008, he signed a contract with PFC Levski Sofia for the fourth time.
-Towards the end of the first half of the season he scored 6 goals in 4 matches, including his record 15th against Sofia rivals CSKA.
-During that season, Gonzo showed once again his strong leadership, playing even with an injury and protectors on his face because of a broken cheek-bone.
+On 22 June 2008, Ivanov signed a contract with Levski Sofia for the fourth time.
+Towards the end of the first half of the season he scored six goals in four matches, including his record 15th against Sofia rivals CSKA.
+During that season, he showed once again his strong leadership, playing even with an injury and protectors on his face because of a broken cheek-bone.
 He became a Champion of Bulgaria in 2009.

 Coaching career

-Executive Director
+Executive director

 Because of injuries, Ivanov did not start the 09/10 season.
 On 23 July 2009, Ivanov became a manager and head of the sport technical issues in PFC Levski Sofia, but he said that when he is ready he could play again.